qkzk/fm/development.md

 - [x] FIX: open a secondary window and messages are overwritten by files.
 Don't display messages...
 - [x] FIX: clippy term_manager::windmain has too many arguments.
 Create a struct holding params for winmain
 - [x] NeedConfirmation modes are responsible for their confirmation message
+- [x] remote mount with sshfs.
+  - request `username hostname remotepath` in one stroke,
+  - execute `sshfs remote_user@hostname:remote_path current_path` which will mount the remote path in current path
+- [ ] use memory and not disk to read logs.
+Write action logs before saving.
+Remove most useless logs, only save commands

 ## TODO